Guidelines/brochures | Date: 25/03/2020 | Ministry of Foreign Affairs

 Documents that are sent with no return address, or that are returned to the Ministry (address unknown), or that are not picked up will be destroyed after six months.

 Legalised documents will be returned by post.
 Public agencies, private companies and courier services may choose to collect legalised documents at the Ministry of Foreign Affairs.
 If the documents are to be collected, this must be clearly stated in the cover letter.
 The name of the person and the company collecting the documents must also be clearly stated.
 Valid identification must be provided when the documents are collected.
+Facial covering and disposable gloves are mandatory.

 Address for collection of legalised documents: Main reception at the Ministry of Foreign Affairs, 7. juniplassen 1, 0251 Oslo.